Skip to content

 Moebius uses Vite, which is a web development build tool that supports:

-Under the hood, when runing npm run dev, it runs vite.
+Under the hood, when running pnpm dev, it runs vite.

-To learn more about this awesome tool made by the vuejs core team, check the Vite documentation.
+To learn more about this awesome tool made by the Vue core team, check the Vite documentation.
 You will learn how to:

 • Integrate JSX